CONTACT @ the DOJO

 A broad range of Contact Improvisation will be explored — states, skills, scores/Underscore, artistic practice, life learnings.

-In Contact @ the Dojo, dancers play with movement pathways in contact with a partner — in relationship with gravity, momentum, inertia, and friction.
+In Contact @ the Dojo, dancers play with movement pathways in contact with a partner — in relationship with weight, gravity, momentum, inertia, and friction.
 We work with ease and natural tone in our tissues and neurology.
-We explore rolling, falling, and flying in CI with the safety of mats as our floor.
+We explore rolling, falling, and flying in CI with the safety of the mats as our floor.

 The slow and subtle brings us to the big and enthusiastic, and vice versa.
 Center, perception, integrated body, solo/follow/lead/3rd entity, reflexes, experimentation, readiness, rigor, heart, awareness, and enlivening will all be in the mix.

 Please arrive a little early.
+Most people who come for class stay for the jam.

 January Workshop 2012 © Emily Bowman4:30-6 pm JAM